Print this topic

 This is called being antibiotic resistant.
 These bacteria are also known as multi-drug-resistant organisms (MDRO).

 Infections caused by antibiotic-resistant bacteria are difficult to treat.
-Although these types of infection are still rare, they're increasing in New Zealand, both in healthcare facilities and in the community.
-They're also a major public health problem worldwide.
+These types of infection are still rare.
+But they are increasing in New Zealand, both in healthcare facilities and in the community.
+They are also a major public health problem worldwide.

 HealthInfo recommends the following pages